-A self-guided hike through little-known Istria (northern Croatia) starting in Motovun and working its way from hilltop town to hilltop town (Sovinjak, Hum, and Roc), before cresting Mount Ucka and reaching the Adriatic at the fishing port of Moscenicka Draga.
+A self-guided hike through little-known Istria (northern Croatia) starting in Motovun and working its way from hilltop village to hilltop village (Sovinjak, Hum, and Roc), before cresting Mount Ucka and reaching the Adriatic at the fishing port of Moscenicka Draga.

 A journey to the Adriatic Sea